Month: June 2015

 And oh, what a view it was!

 Once our entire group got there (we had to wait for a couple that decided to go at the last minute and who showed off by running up the entire path while the rest of us were still trying to recover) we started on our cave tour.
 It felt amazingly good in that dark cave!
 It was around 80ish degrees outside and a steady 50ish inside the cave!
-That river you see in the picture above is the Jefferson River.
-The cave entrance sits at about 1,400 ft above it.
+The cave entrance sits at about 1,400 ft above the Jefferson River.
 I don’t know why it’s called the Lewis & Clark cave, they didn’t even know it was there when they passed by this area back in 1805.
 Two guys from a nearby town found it.
 Tom Williams and Burt Pannel found it in 1882 and in 1911 it became Montana’s first state park.

 See y’all down the road!!